debopamdey12/simple-calculator/README.md

 # simple-calculator
-this is a simple calculator i made by html Css and js
+this is a simple calculator i made by html css and js